CoreWCF/samples/Scenarios/Authentication/Minimal-machine-to-machine-using-JWT/README.md

 ### Service

 `Service` is configured to accept requests authenticated with a valid bearer `access_token` issued by the https://demo.duendesoftware.com identity provider with audience and scope valued to 'api'.
-The authentication is performed by the standard JwtBearer AuthenticationHandler shipped with ASP.NET Core in `Microsoft.AspNetCore.Authentication.JwtBearer` nuget package.
+The authentication is performed by the standard JwtBearer AuthenticationHandler shipped with ASP.NET Core in the `Microsoft.AspNetCore.Authentication.JwtBearer` nuget package.

 ### Client